-The use of herbs is a time honored approach to strengthening the body and treating disease.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
-For these reasons, you should take herbs with care, under the supervision of a health care provider trained in botanical medicine.
+For these reasons, take herbs with care, under the supervision of a health care provider trained in botanical medicine.
 Compresses and eye washes are external treatments.

 A trained herbal practitioner may prescribe an herbal eyewash.
 The following are some examples of the herbs used in these treatments.
-Do not attempt these treatments on your own.
+DO NOT attempt to use treatments on your own.
 You should use these treatment only under the supervision of a trained practitioner.

 Other herbal treatments may include:

 - Ginkgo biloba extract with hyaluronic acid.
-Use of an eyewash made of this solution for one month showed a significant decrease in symptoms of conjunctivitis compared to hyaluronic acid alone.
+In one study, using an eyewash made of this solution for 1 month caused a significant decrease in symptoms of conjunctivitis compared to hyaluronic acid alone.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of conjunctivitis based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of conjunctivitis based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-- Euphrasia -- for conjunctivitis with large volumes of watery tears that burn the face and may become a thick discharge.
+- Euphrasia .
+For conjunctivitis with watery tears that burn the face and may become a thick discharge.
 Despite the production of watery tears, the individual may complain of a dry, gritty sensation in the eyes.